 Corporate firms make a beeline for Dubai since the Emirate does not have any corporate income tax.
 However, foreign banks and oil companies have taxable income.
 Dubai has also created special economic zones (SEZs) for companies where they have offered special incentives to boost the area's economic development.
 Tax exemptions are given up to 15 years, after which the firms can apply for a further 15 years period of tax exemption.
 Moreover, no import or export taxes are levied on companies in free zones.
 Companies like Global Setup can help firms and individuals to achive tax freedom and flexibility in Dubai, UAE.

 Special industry-specific free zones are set up in Dubai to encourage development where companies are taxed very lightly (or exempted altogether).
 Today, Dubai has 18 specific free zones consisting of Dubai Internet City, Dubai Aid and Humanitarian City, Dubai Airport Free Zone, Dubai Silicon Oasis, Dubai Media City, Jebel Air Free Zone, etc. Of these, the Jebel Air Free Zone was the first to open in 1985 when the UAE invited foreign firms to set up the base in their region.
 The Dubai Media City and Dubai Internet City which cater to the media and communication industry were created in 1990 with a 50-year tax-free period.
 The Dubai International Financial Centre is also one of the tax-free economic zones with no barrier on how long the companies within the zone can maintain tax-free status.

 How UAE Affords the Tax-Free Status

 Shopaholics who visit Dubai are in for a treat with duty-free goods available at bottom cheap prices.
-Since summers are ending, tourists should book the next available cheap flights to Dubai.
+Since summer is ending, tourists should book the next available cheap flights to Dubai.